LaniakeaStar/KCWI_scripts/README.md

 - `date`: Date in format `'YYYY-MM-DD'`.

  **Optionals:**
-- `--data-type`: Type of data that the table will include:
+- `--data-type`:Type of data to include in the table:
     - `"both"` → Science and calibrations.
     - `"science"` → Only science.
     - `"calibration"` → Only calibrations.